ZHCSJ666/ML-24-25/README.md

 # to train on full dataset
 python src/train.py experiment=pythia logger=tensorboard
 ```

+## Important Questions and Answers

+##### 1. What NN architectures did we experiment with?

+- T5-efficient with config modified reducing number of parameters to 7.3M (t5-efficient-extra-tiny)
+- Decoder-only model (pythia)

+##### 2. What is the size of the dataset used for training?

+The number of tokens trained on is at least 20 times the number of parameters in the t5-efficient-extra-tiny model.
+The rationale behind the number of tokens used is explained [here](https://arxiv.org/abs/2406.12907).
+See [Chinchilla data-optimal scaling laws: In plain English](https://lifearchitect.ai/chinchilla/) for explanation of the paper in plain English.

+##### 3. What does the dataset looks like?

+It's a simplified version of the original Commit Chronicle dataset from Jetbrains.
+It uses only Golang, 10% of changes with MODIFY changes types,
+and all other change types.

+The commit message was simplified using a local version of qwen2.5-coder-7b with the help of Ollama.
+Simplifying the selected fraction of
+the original dataset took around **12 hours**.

+##### 4. What tokenizer was used?

+The tokenizer used for training the t5 model is the T5-efficient tokenizer from Hugging Face.

+TODO: Need to go into more detail about how the tokenizer works.

+##### 5. How long did training take?
+How many epochs?

 ## How to run

 Training examples with [t5-efficient-tiny](configs/experiment/t5-efficient-tiny.yaml) experiment configuration